all-in-one-of/snippets/Z.md

 - Dont forget aboud mid freq.
 - Make contrast with details placement.
-- Try to sculpt across the form.
+- Try to sculpt across the form (not with the flow).

 # Topo:
 ### Sculptris mode: